CloudLabs-Samples/EduLabs/Demo/azure/microland-gettingstarted.md

 # Challenge labs demo

 ## Overview
-This lab provides a set of real-world troubleshooting challenges designed to simulate common IT support and cloud administration scenarios.
+This lab provides a set of real-world troubleshooting challenges designed to simulate common IT support and administration scenarios.
 Participants will investigate issues, identify root causes, and apply fixes using a controlled lab environment.

 The lab includes the following challenges:
 - Challenge 1: Resolving a Windows Domain Account Lockout